andthum/hpc_submit_scripts/CONTRIBUTING.rst

 Either your pull request is merged directly into the upstream repository, your pull request is rejected or you are asked to make some changes.
-In the latter case, please go back to Step 3 and incorporate the requested changes.
+In the latter case, please go back to
+`Step 3<3.
+Work on your topic branch>`_ and incorporate the requested changes.

 Publish a new release